lyzboy/mortgage-repayment-calculator-main/design/UI-UX-Design-Document.md

 ### Calculator

-#### CalculatorContainer

-This container component will be the top level parent component that all components will be nested under.
-We can use a provider to pass down the state to the children components.
+This container component will hold all the components that are related to the mortgage calculator.
+It will use useContext to pass down the state to the children components.

+##### MortgageContext

+This will be a context element that is used to pass down the state to the children components.
+It will hold the state of the mortgage calculator including the mortgage amount, mortgage term, interest rate, and mortgage type.
+This will allow the children components to access the state without having to use prop-drilling.

 ##### State